Pressure Measurement Errors

 Here, the error is not just a constant shift; the scale is actually doubling the weight of the apples.
 This is an example of span error, where the sensor’s output is a certain proportion off from the actual value across the whole range of measurement.

-Offset error is like a scale that always reads 1 kilogram too much, no matter the weight of the apples.
+Error of offset is like a scale that always reads 1 kilogram too much, no matter the weight of the apples.

 Span error is like a scale that doubles the actual weight of the apples.